StanekFr/StanekFr.github.io/index.md

 [![CSM_logo](/images/CSM_logo.png)](https://geophysics.mines.edu/)
 {: .image-pull-right .max-width-10}

-<p align="justify">I focus on processing of <b>microseismic data</b> acquired using <b>DAS</b> or traditional <b>geophones/seismometers</b> either at the surface or in the borehole.
+<p align="justify">I focus on processing of <b>microseismic data</b> acquired using <b>distributed fiber optic sensing (DAS)</b> or traditional <b>geophones/seismometers</b> either at the surface or in the borehole.
 In particular, I am trying to better understand the relationship between reservoir and seismicity induced during subsurface operations such as hydraulic fracturing, CO2 injection, wastewater injection, etc. I am also interested in the topics of <b>cloud computing (AWS)</b>.
 I work mainly from my office but I like going to the field as well.
 </p>
 On this website, you'll find info about me and the projects I contribute to.